-Pharmaceuticals have become chemicals of emerging concern to the public because of their potential to reach drinking water.
-Looking at the overall incidence of pharmaceuticals in the aquatic environment, patient use of medicines (prescription and over the counter) is the principal pathway.
-Typically, a fraction of the medicines taken by patients is excreted and enters waterways.
-To a lesser extent, pharmaceuticals can enter the environment through improper disposal of medicines and from manufacturing discharges.
+Limiting the presence of pharmaceuticals in the environment is an environmental priority for Pfizer.
+Patient use of medicines (prescription and over-the-counter) is a leading source.
+Typically, a fraction of the medicines taken by patients is naturally excreted and may enter waterways following treatment by a municipal wastewater treatment plant.
+To a lesser extent, pharmaceuticals can enter the environment through improper disposal of medicines and from manufacturing wastewater discharges.

-- Ensure that manufacture, use and disposal of our medicines does not adversely affect human health or the environment.
+We are committed to responsibly managing wastewater discharges from our sites and assessing discharges from supplier sites to assure that the research, development, manufacture, use and disposal of our medicines does not adversely affect human health or the environment.

 Recognizing the threat to human health from antimicrobial resistance (AMR), we remain committed to the AMR Industry Alliance (AMRIA) roadmap, which demonstrates our commitment to manufacture our products responsibly and to provide transparency into our actions.